-Josh Dorfman is a green-economy entrepreneur, author, and communications expert focused on building mission-driven brands that appeal to mainstream consumers.
-Josh is best known as “The Lazy Environmentalist,” a media brand he created in 2005 to help consumers discover clever, stylish, and easy solutions to green their lives.
-No guilt-trips and never preachy, Josh focuses on innovative green products and services that deliver on design, cost, and quality.
+Josh Dorfman is an entrepreneur, author and media personality focused on launching and leading mission-driven brands, companies and startup ecosystems.
+Josh is best known as “The Lazy Environmentalist,” a media venture he founded in 2005 to help consumers discover clever, stylish and convenient ways to green their lifestyles.

 - Forbes.com (12/14) – An Unexpected Source of Innovation: Asheville, North Carolina